ysu2015/HumanHippocampus_scRNAseq/README.md

 # "A Single-Cell Transcriptome Atlas of Glia Diversity in the Human Hippocampus across the Postnatal Lifespan"

-datasets could be download from GSE185553, GSE198323 and GSE199243 and UCSC Cell Brower (https://hippo-lifespan.cells.ucsc.edu)
+Datasets could be download from GSE185553, GSE198323 and GSE199243 and UCSC Cell Brower (https://hippo-lifespan.cells.ucsc.edu)

+Questions and comments on thess codes, or on additional computational aspects of the paper can be e-mailed to yijingsu@pennmedicine.upenn.edu